Szumak75/JskToolBox/PUBLISHING_DOCS.md

 ### Configuration

-The `.readthedocs.yaml` file is already configured with Poetry support:
+The `.readthedocs.yaml` file is configured to use pip with requirements.txt:

 ```yaml
 version: 2